Payment Acceptance

 That requires architectural abstraction: aligning payment logic with business strategy while removing integration constraints through clean APIs and configurable routing layers.

-If changing providers requires significant engineering effort, the stack lacks provider independence, and expansion will eventually slow.
+If changing providers requires significant engineering effort or a full token migration project, the stack lacks provider independence, and expansion will slow as a result.

 2. Measurable authorization control

-This level of insight requires centralized transaction data across providers, not siloed dashboards.
+This level of insight requires centralized transaction data across providers, not siloed dashboards from each PSP.

-At scale, authorization performance becomes a controllable variable, not a passive metric.
+At scale, authorization performance becomes a variable you can control, not a number you accept.

 3. Built-in payment localization